Get actionable insights with a data dashboard

 If you want a ready-to-use automated dashboard that pulls data from multiple different spreadsheets, check out Sheetgo’s templates.
 From cash flow and inventory management to sales leads and student attendance tracking, there is a workflow template for every business process.

-How to make a dashboard in Google Data Studio
+How to make a dashboard in Looker (former Google Data Studio)

-For more advanced dashboards with really smart graphics, try Google Data Studio.
+For more advanced dashboards with really smart graphics, try Looker.
 It allows you to create professional-looking data visualizations without any programming knowledge.
 It combines various diagram features and the type of data manipulation tools you find in statistical software.

 - Add data from Google Sheets, Google Analytics, Google Ads, BigQuery and social media platforms straight to your dashboard using pre-built connectors.